ulfelder/earlywarningproject-statrisk-2014/README.md

 earlywarningproject-statrisk-2014
 =================================

-Code and access to data to replicate statistical forecasts of new state-led mass killing episodes for 2014.
+Code and data to replicate statistical forecasts of onsets of state-led mass killing episodes in 2014, as described in this blog post:

+[URL]